LeonRichardsonDS/Data-Visualisation-Report/README.md

 ### The above is a composite visualisation and accompanying report I completed for a Master's assignment.
-The full report, datasets and R code are available in the repository.
+To see the full report, datasets and R code look in the repository above.

-Off the back of my investigation of enterprise growth in my first piece of coursework (see IJC437 repository) I decided to see if I could explain Doncaster's exceptional enterprise performance which my modelling could not.
+In my first report I investigated enterprise and employment growth in yorkshire and the humber (see IJC437 repository).
+However, the modelling I conducted could not explain Doncaster's exceptional enterprise performance.

+Given a second piece of coursework on the same topic, I leapt at the chance to see if I could explain through further investigation.

+Here's what I found...

 ### Key Findings:
 - Doncaster does not show exceptional growth in established businesses (at least 5 years old).